-Vet Assistants with little to no experience tend to make between $18060 and $20340 while the more experienced ones make over $29690 per year.
+Vet Assistants with little to no experience tend to make between $19950 and $23060 while the more experienced ones can earn over $32730 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Vet Assistant is to move to a higher paying state like DC.
-Right now, the highest paying states for Vet Assistants are DC, MA, CT, ME and RI.
+One of the easiest ways to increase your salary as a Veterinary Assistant and Laboratory Animal Caretaker is to move to a higher paying state like MA.
+Right now, the highest paying states for Vet Assistants are MA, CT, ME, CA and NY.

-3 other factors that can increase your salary as A Vet Assistant is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Veterinary Assistant and Laboratory Animal Caretaker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Vet Assistants what degree they had when they got the job and most of them said they had a High School Diploma followed by Associates degree.
+We asked other Vet Assistants what degree they had when they got the job and most of them said they had a High School Diploma followed by an Associate’s Degree.